kangk1204/Octopus-toolkit2/doc/guide.rst

 Visualization-MakeBigWig
 ________________________

-MakeBigWig is the process of creating bigWig format file which is Visualization file using TagDirectory.
+MakeBigWig is the process of creating bigWig files from the Tag directories.
 The 3rd party tool used in MakeBigWig is Homer.

 * **Make visualization data**